Skip to content

 $ python ./insurance_example.py

-The full insurance_example.py file is shown below.
+The full example code is shown below.

-# insurance_example.py
+insurance_example.py

 import guava